-The media campaign consisted of TV/broadcast adverts, outdoor billboards, transport posters, and radio adverts (Appendix A).
+The media campaign reach data consisted of TV/broadcast adverts, outdoor billboards, transport posters, and radio adverts (Appendix A).
 The overall scale of the media campaign was measured in 'impressions' (the total number of times an advert was seen or heard).
 Data on unique reach (number of individuals who were exposed to HTSAL campaign materials) were available for the TV and radio adverts only (Table 4.1).

-4.1.2 Facebook: social media reach and engagement
+4.1.2 Social media: reach and engagement

-Facebook was the primary social media platform targeted by the HTSAL campaign.
-Data on user interactions with social media adverts were extracted from Facebook, with a date range of 30th August 2021 - 14th January 2022.
-The Facebook data contained several variables of interest for the evaluation (Table 4.2).
+Facebook and Instagram were the primary social media platform targeted by the HTSAL campaign.
+Data on user interactions with social media adverts were extracted, with a date range of 20th September 2021 - 13th January 2022.
+The data contained several variables of interest for the evaluation (Table 4.2).

 Table 4.2.
-Facebook variables used to assess the HTSAL campaign. --
+Social media variables used to assess the HTSAL campaign.

-Variable Description Reach The number of unique people who saw the Facebook posts Impressions The total number of times the posts were seen, including by the same person multiple times Amount spent The £GBP cost of the posts Link clicks The number of times the stopthedeaths.com link in the post text was clicked Cost per click (CPC) Amount spent divided by number of link clicks Click-through rate (CTR) Link clicks as a proportion of impressions Post engagement All user actions, including shares, reactions, comments, likes, video plays, and link clicks 3-second video plays In Facebook metrics, a 3-second play is considered a video view, as it demonstrates the viewer has shown some intent to watch the video
+Variable Description Reach The number of unique people who saw the social media posts Impressions The total number of times the posts were seen, including by the same person multiple times Amount spent The £GBP cost of the posts Link clicks The number of times the stopthedeaths.com link in the post text was clicked Cost per click (CPC) Amount spent divided by number of link clicks Click-through rate (CTR) Link clicks as a proportion of impressions Post engagement All user actions, including shares, reactions, comments, likes, video plays, and link clicks 3-second video plays In social media metrics, a 3-second play is considered a video view, as it demonstrates the viewer has shown some intent to watch the video

-Facebook comments left on HTSAL campaign materials from 20th September 2020 to 13th January 2021 were analysed and coded using quantitative content analysis (Atkinson et al., 2019).
+Social media comments left on HTSAL campaign materials from 20th September 2020 to 13th January 2021 were analysed and coded using quantitative content analysis (Atkinson et al., 2019).
 Descriptive statistics were used to summarise the proportion of comments that referred to each theme.